 The current, favourable pricing conditions means that more and more foreigners are turning away from the more established markets and choosing, instead, to purchase property in Turkey.
-As well as a greatly enhanced lifestyle, Turkey has so much to offer, both socially and culturally – beautiful natural landscape, stunning golden beaches, ancient sites of historical importance, a modern, developed infrastructure, excellent healthcare, superb climate, easy accessibility and so much more – what’s not to like!
+As well as the obvious lifestyle benefits, Turkey has much to offer, both socially and culturally – beautiful natural landscape, stunning golden beaches, ancient sites of historical importance, a modern, developed infrastructure, excellent healthcare, superb climate, easy accessibility and so much more – what’s not to like!

 2019 was a record year for house sales to foreigners, with 45.483 units purchased – this was around 14% higher than the previous best year of 2018 (39.663 units).

 The majority of foreigners buy in just 2 provinces, Istanbul and Antalya, located in the southern Mediterranean region and rightfully labelled the ‘tourism capital’ of Turkey.
 These two combined have accounted for nearly 80% of all properties purchased by foreigners in the last 5 years.

 The purchase of property by foreigners is not only a ‘lifestyle’ choice – the opportunity to generate rental income and to realise good capital appreciation are now the main priorities for around 30% of all new clients.